ssavitzky/Myrtle/README.md

 > Savitzky, 2015

 This project is a sample customization package for [Honu](../Honu).
-It does nothing at all out of the box -- it's perfectly unless you fork it, hack on it, and otherwise make it your own.
+It does nothing at all out of the box -- it's perfectly useless unless you fork it, hack on it, and otherwise make it your own.
 (My own customized version is called Mathilda, and you won't find it here on GitHub.)